Adiabatic groupoids and secondary invariants in K-theory: Groupoids

 \subsection{Manifolds with boundary and the Monthubert groupoid}

 For this section we refer the reader to \cite{Mont} and \cite[3.1]{CLM}.
 Let $X$ be a manifold with boundary $\partial X$.
 We can think of $X$ as a closed subspace of an open manifold $\hat{X}$.
-Let $\rho\colon \hat{X}\to \RR$ be a defining function of the boundary, namely a function that is zero on $\partial X$ and only there, with nowhere vanishing differential on it. \begin{definition} The Monthubert groupoid of $X$, denoted by $\Gamma(X,\partial X)$, is given by
+Let $\rho\colon \hat{X}\to \RR$ be a defining function of the boundary, namely a function that is zero on $\partial X$ and only there, with nowhere vanishing differential on it. \begin{definition} The $b$-groupoid (or equivalently the Monthubert groupoid) of $X$, denoted by $\Gamma(X,\partial X)$, is given as a set by